-Rainbow Ride is an art project inspired by my love of rainbows and light.
+Rainbow Ride is an art project inspired by my love of color.
 I fell into spontaneous creativity during this past year of introspection, and I brought back a bit of brilliance with me.
-The project is not complete yet, and I'm excited to keep working on it.
-Tune into your good vibes, and take a trip on Rainbow Ride.
+Tune into good vibes, and take a trip on Rainbow Ride.

 Right: "Mask of Me"